 A thief might easily rob him and bind.

 See how he's nodding!

-Obviously, people also nod their heads when dropping off to sleep ('nodding off') and it is easy to see how someone of a punning disposition might equate the land of Nod with sleeping.
+It is easy to see how someone of a punning disposition might equate the land of Nod with 'nodding off'.
 Step forward Dean Jonathan Swift.
 It appears that Swift was the first person to make the little linguistic joke, in A complete collection of genteel and ingenious conversation, 1738.
 The good Dean has his characters refer to several punning names for going to sleep:

 Lady Answ.
 I'm sure 'tis time for honest Folks to be a-bed.